 The first application of the Company's antisense technology is designed to treat restenosis, a cardiovascular disease.
 Restenosis results from the failure of balloon angioplasty due to a rapid growth of smooth muscle cells leading to a second blockage of a coronary artery.
 There are approximately 400,000 balloon angioplasties done in the United States each year with a failure rate of approximately 30% - 40%.
 Although balloon angioplasty may avoid expensive bypass surgery if successful, restenosis may ultimately require the patient to undergo bypass surgery.
-The Company has selected restenosis as its first antisense product opportunity because the Company believes that delivery of NEU-GENE compounds is achievable in this disease setting, NEU-GENE compounds have the combination of other properties to address this disease and because the restenosis market is estimated at more than \$1 billion annually in the United States.
+The Company has selected restenosis as its first antisense product opportunity because the Company believes that delivery of NEU-GENE compounds is achievable in this disease setting, NEU-GENE compounds have the restenosis market is estimated at more than \$1 billion annually in the United States.